Zene09/project-3-team-8-client/README.md

 # Project 3 API: Blog App

-The back-end API for [Project Name] using an `express` auth template.
+The back-end API for Blog App: MMO & Co. using an `express` auth template.
 This API is built off authentication and middlware boilerplates.
-This API along with AXIOS is used to service the client for [Project Name].
-[Project Name] is a blogging app that allows users to create and log stories and share them with other users.
+This API along with AXIOS is used to service the client for MMO & Co..
+MMO & Co. is a blogging app that allows users to create and log stories and share them with other users.

 ## Structure